OctopusDeploy/blog/blog/2024-05/copilot-behind-the-scenes/index.md

 That said, our extension still needed to pass testing to ensure it wasn't generating content it obviously shouldn't.
 As part of the testing to be accepted for the Copilot private beta, the GitHub team prompted our extension with queries that resembled the titles of the least reputable online forums you can think of.

 The good news is that building an extension that uses the Open AI function calling feature meant that our extension only responded to a small number of queries that were specifically related to the Octopus platform.
 When prompted to generate text for unrelated topics, none of our functions matched, and we displayed a generic apology.

-This strategy allowed us to pass the testing, and so proved to be an effective way to prevent extensions from being used to generate undesirable content.
+When combined with the built-in filters provided by the Azure OpenAI platform, this strategy allowed us to pass the saftey testing, and so proved to be an effective way to prevent extensions from being used to generate undesirable content.

 ## Practical guidelines

 AI is one of those topics that everyone has an opinion on.
 Like LLMs themselves, a lot of these opinions aren't rooted in experience or reputable sources.
-In addition, much of the advice you can find online appears to have been written by LLMs in that it repeats ideas without adding much context.
+In addition, much of the advice you can find online appears to have been written by LLMs in that they repeat ideas without adding much context.

 I did find the paper [Principled Instructions Are All You Need for Questioning LLaMA-1/2, GPT-3.5/4](https://arxiv.org/pdf/2312.16171) useful though.
 It offers 26 principals for improving the quality of your prompts with evidence of their impact.
 Some are counterintuitive, like offering an LLM money for finding a better solution.
 I found others principals, like instructing a LLM that it will be penalized instead of telling it what not to do, providing few-shot examples, and using chain-of-thought prompts, to be very helpful.

 The [Open AI best practices](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-the-openai-api) page also has a number of useful tips.
 They tend to be high level guidelines, but they are practical and easy to implement.

-* bringing octopus to you
-* move beyond chatbots
-* realtime RAG - smart AI, dumb search
-* rethinking testing
-* hallucination
-* permission to say "I don't know"
-* safety
-* interactivity
+## Extending for interactivity

+The initial release of our extension provided read-only access to an Octopus instance.
+The tight deadlines to be part of the initial beta meant we had to focus on a subset of the functionality that users would eventually want.
+It would be nice to allow releases to be created and deployments to be executed from the extension though.

+GitHub Copilot recently provided the ability for extensions to confirm actions, which removes the biggest hurdle performing operations that alter a target system.
+By presenting the details of the action to be taken and allowing the user to confirm it, any misunderstandings by the extension can be addressed before they lead to permanent changes.

+We're currently exploring what the next version of the extension will offer and offering the ability to perform tasks like deploying releases or running runbooks is definitely something we will consider.

+## Conclusion

+I'm excited for the future of chat based interfaces.
+Previously, each chatbot forced you to learn an arcane syntax that limited their usefulness.
+The ability to interact with complex systems through natural language now means DevOps teams can treat their IDE as a single portal to their broader ecosystem.
+There is still a lot of work to do to ensure the reliability of LLM based extensions and to better understand the kind of questions and actions DevOps teams want their extensions to perform.
+But natural language chat extensions provide the ability to quickly iterate and adapt to new requirement in a way that is almost impossible to do with traditional web or mobile interfaces.

+The source code for our Copilot extension can be found on [GitHub](https://github.com/OctopusSolutionsEngineering/OctopusCopilot).

+Happy deployments!